chfrank-cgn/Rancher/aks-cluster/grafana/README.md

 Even though SUSE Rancher includes an operator-based Prometheus installation in the Apps Marketplace, it can be beneficial to manually install a complete Prometheus/Loki/Grafana stack.

+> These steps are aimed at rapid setup and teardown!
+> The deployments are neither highly available nor do they offer persistence

 ## State Metrics

 An essential tool for Kubernetes metrics is kube-state-metrics, which we will install first: